perwin/pyimfit/docs/defining_models.rst

 The following is a brief list of the available image functions; see the Imfit manual for more details.

--  2D image functions: Most of these have position-angle parameter ("PA") which define their orientation on the image (measured in degrees counter-clockwise from the +x image axis).
+-  2D image functions: Most of these have a position-angle parameter ("PA") which defines their orientation on the image (measured in degrees counter-clockwise from the +x image axis).
 Many also have an ellipticity parameter ("ell") defining their shape.
 The most common type of 2D image function has elliptical isophotes with a particular